-Were at work (1754) (energeo [word study] from $en = in + \acute{ergon} = work$.
+Were at work (1754) (energeo [word study] from en = in + érgon = work.
 English = energetic) means they worked effectively to cause something to happen.
 They worked energetically to produce results.
 The imperfect tense pictures the continual activity - over and over these sinful passions effectively and efficiently exerted their influence on our various body parts.

 As Wuest phrases it "The emotions or impulses of sin, stirred to activity by the law, were operative in the members of our bodies with the result of the production of fruit, this fruit being with respect to death, identified with death, thus, characterized by death.
-(Wuest, K. S. Wuest's Word Studies from the Greek New Testament: Eerdmans)
+(Eerdmans Publishing - used by permission)